-The growth in gross transaction value on our platform and platform service revenues are also affected by the number of real estate brokerage stores on our platform and their activity level.
+The growth in gross transaction value on our platform and platform service revenues are also affected by the number of real estate brokerage stores and agents on our platform and their activity level.
 Since the inception of our Beike platform, we have attracted an increasing number of real estate brokerage stores and agents to join our platform while maintaining high service quality.
-As of December 31, 2019, there were more than 350,000 real estate agents and over 37,000 brokerage stores on our platform, representing 249 real estate brokerage brands, as compared to over 163,000 agents, 15,800 stores and 116 brands as of December 31, 2018.
+As of June 30, 2020, there were more than 456,000 real estate agents and over 42,000 brokerage stores on our platform, representing 265 real estate brokerage brands, as compared to over 163,000 agents, 15,800 stores and 116 brands as of December 31, 2018.

-Real estate brokerage stores and agents are attracted to our platform by the access to the extensive authentic property listing database, the large number of housing customers, the efficiency and collaborative environment under our ACN rules, the thorough platform rules that ensure universally high service quality, and the convenient modules on our platform, which we believe empower real estate brokerage stores and agents to efficiently navigate business opportunities, deliver quality services and consummate transactions.
+Real estate brokerage stores and agents are attracted to our platform by the access to the extensive authentic property listing database, the large number of housing customers, the efficiency and collaborative environment promoted by ACN, the thorough platform rules that ensure universally high service quality, and the convenient modules on our platform, which we believe empower real estate brokerage stores and agents to efficiently navigate business opportunities, deliver quality services and consummate transactions.